toddcf/code-snippets/deployment/deployment-checklist.md

   - JavaScript:
     - Clean up comments.
   - ReadMe:
-	- Create GIF of the project being used:
+	- Create GIF video of the project being used:
 	  - https://showmore.com/
 	  - Dimensions: 1350 x 900 (or any x1.5 ratio).
 	- Ensure the following categories: